 In Aurora, the main reason for using a read replica is to achieve high-availability and sometimes read scalability.
 Because as I said before, the storage cluster is separate from your DB instances.
 You don’t need a read replica to replicate your data.
 Your data is durable by design.

 More read replicas on Aurora and reader endpoints

 On Aurora, you can scale your read queries by creating 15 read replicas whereas 5 in regular RDS.

 cluster endpoint which you use for your write queries.
-This is the DNS endpoint pointing to the current master db instance.
-During a failover, RDS points this endpoint to the new master by a simple DNS change.
+It is the DNS endpoint pointing to your current master db instance.
+During a failover, RDS routes this endpoint to the new master by a simple DNS change.
 However, for read replicas, you have to balance the load in your application using the

 instance endpoints.
 Regular RDS does not provide a load balancer for read replicas.

 However, on Aurora, you still use